Formaldehyde: Contaminant in food

 Formaldehyde in food can be present naturally, added as an inadvertent contaminant, or intentionally added as a preservative, disinfectant, or bacteriostatic agent.
 Cooking and smoking food can also result in formaldehyde being produced in food.
 Foods that the U.S. National Toxicology Program has reported to have higher levels compared to other foods are fish, seafood, and smoked ham.
-It also notes formaldehyde in food generally occurs in a bound form and that formaldehyde is unstable in an aqueous solution.
+It also notes that formaldehyde in food generally occurs in a bound form and that formaldehyde is unstable in an aqueous solution.

 Scandals have broken in both the 2005 Indonesia food scare and 2007 Vietnam food scare regarding the addition of formaldehyde to foods to extend shelf life.
 In 2011, after a four-year absence, Indonesian authorities found foods with formaldehyde being sold in markets in a number of regions across the country.
 In August 2011, at least at two Carrefour supermarkets, the Central Jakarta Livestock and Fishery Sub-Department found cendol containing 10 parts per million of formaldehyde.
 In 2014, the owner of two noodle factories in Bogor, Indonesia, was arrested for using formaldehyde in noodles.
 Foods known to be contaminated included noodles, salted fish, and tofu.
 Chicken and beer were also rumored to be contaminated.
 In some places, such as China, manufacturers still use formaldehyde illegally as a preservative in foods, which exposes people to formaldehyde ingestion.

 In 2011 in Nakhon Ratchasima, Thailand, truckloads of rotten chicken were treated with formaldehyde for sale in which "a large network", including 11 slaughterhouses run by a criminal gang, were implicated.
 In 2012, 1 billion rupiah (almost US$100,000) of fish imported from Pakistan to Batam, Indonesia, were found laced with formaldehyde.

 Formalin contamination of foods has been reported in Bangladesh, with stores and supermarkets selling fruits, fishes, and vegetables that have been treated with formalin to keep them fresh.
 However, in 2015, a Formalin Control Bill was passed in the Parliament of Bangladesh with a provision of life-term imprisonment as the maximum punishment as well as a maximum fine of 2,000,000 BDT but not less than 500,000 BDT for importing, producing, or hoarding formalin without a license.

 In the early 1900s, formaldehyde was frequently added by US milk plants to milk bottles as a method of pasteurization due to the lack of knowledge and concern regarding formaldehyde's toxicity.

-Formaldehyde was one of the chemicals used in 19th century industrialised food production that was investigated by Dr. Harvey W. Wiley with his famous 'Poison Squad' as part of the US Department of Agriculture.
+Formaldehyde was one of the chemicals used in 19th-century industrialized food production that was investigated by Dr. Harvey W. Wiley with his famous "Poison Squad" as part of the US Department of Agriculture.
 This led to the 1906 Pure Food and Drug Act, a landmark event in the early history of food regulation in the United States.